merenlab/merenlab.org/courses/PFLS/index.md

 I think this is a good place to start because the shell is one of the most powerful yet underappreciated programs on your computer.
 In simplest terms, the shell is a command-line interface that sits between you and the operating system kernel —the hidden core of your system responsible for running program processes, executing their instructions on the CPU, managing memory, and handling storage and peripherals.
 At any given time, your computer runs a gazillion programs; from those that respond to your inputs through a keyboard and mouse to those that literally show where your cursor is on your screen or keeps track of all the windows you have opened, and all of them go through the kernel which allows your computer to run more programs than the number of available CPU cores, gives all programs the illusion of unlimited memory despite its physical limits, and takes care of priorities among them so all programs big and small can use the hardware resources on your computer in harmony to serve you.
 The shell is another program running on your computer.
 Like many others, it operates in what we call 'user space' and communicates with core processes running in 'kernel space' through system calls, ensuring that our commands and requests integrate smoothly into the operating system's workings without disrupting its stability.
 In many ways, the shell is your command center that gives you direct control over your system’s most powerful functions; in a way, it is the computer equivalent of an airplane cockpit or a nuclear reactor control room.
 On top of its abilities to run programs, modern shells come with scripting languages and control structures for us to run things even more efficiently.

-What happens when you type something in your terminal is a fascinating story, and have many many layers.
+What happens when you type something in your terminal is a fascinating story, and has many many layers.
 Once you press Enter, the terminal sends your input to the shell, which parses the command, expands special characters and variables, and determines whether it is a built-in command or an external program.
 If it’s an external program, the shell searches the relevant directories to locate it, and if the program is found and has the right permissions, the shell creates a new process by invoking the kernel, and puts the target program into the driver seat, upon which the kernel loads the program's code into memory, registers it with the scheduler, and begins execution.
 Throughout its runtime the program interacts with the kernel via system calls until it either terminates normally (successful or not) or the kernel forcefully kills it due to a myriad of reasons such as unhandled fatal signals, resource exhaustion, or illegal memory access.
 Regardless of how it ends, the kernel cleans up the kitchen and notifies the shell, which retrieves the exit status and resumes its eternal wait for your next command, ready to start the cycle all over again.

 Shells are complex, and you don't need to learn any of these things, obviously.
 But as an undergraduate student of computer science I *did* implement a shell from scratch.
 My shell was neither as good nor as talented as any of the modern shells.
 But doing that, and forcing myself to go through that suffering created many new synapses in my brain that eventually afforded me the framework I needed to understand and solve more complex problems elsewhere.
 Which, in a big plot twist, brings me to the use of AI.
 One may argue that almost none of the things we will discuss throughout this course are necessary to learn.
 Indeed, you can solve the vast majority of programming challenges, including those that we will cover during our exercises, using popular LLM clients such as ChatGPT or DeepSeek almost instantaneously.
 But there are no cheat codes to life -- without going through the pain of truly understanding something, there is no way to achieve mastery, lead with confidence, or create something original.